Second grade is a time of increasing independence, growth, and accountability.

 Social Studies first appears as a study of communities and neighborhoods as we establish our own community in the classroom.
 We then delve into the history of Seattle.
 Students look back at the city in the 1800s, creating timelines and biographies from their research.
 We visit Pike Place Market and MOHAI to have an authentic experience with our learning.
 Next, the scope broadens to Global Studies, encompassing one broad region of the world each year in a school-wide investigation of how where and when you live affects how you live.
-During the course of the year, students will study forests and discuss the role we play as stewards in the conservation effort.
+Second graders discover how agents of change make an impact within that region and around the world.
+We end the year learning about World Music as we prepare for our musical performance with Ms. Kister.

 Admissions Information >